 Kent Brushes is solely responsible for communicating the MAP to resellers of Kent Brushes Products.
 If Kent Brushes changes the MAP on any Product, it will provide at least 30 days’ notice to resellers before such change takes effect.
 Kent Brushes may update, revise, suspend, terminate, reinstitute, or modify this Policy at any time in its sole discretion.
 Kent Brushes shall make any such modifications available to all authorized resellers.

 This Policy is effective as of February 1, 2018.

-SCHEDULE 1

-Kent Brushes United States Minimum Advertised Price Policy